mrlifelesss/SecureDocsRAG/README.md

 ## 9. Future Improvements

 *   **More Robust Evaluation:** Create a script to run questions from `eval_questions.json` and score the generated answers for factual consistency and citation accuracy.
+*   **Support for remote vector stores** (e.g., Pinecone/Weaviate) for larger-scale applications.
+*   **Document Type Filtering** for better retrival accuracy.
 *   **LLM-as-Judge Verification:** As an alternative to in-line parsing, one could implement a "judge" LLM that verifies each source against the final answer, which is slower but can be more robust if the primary LLM fails to cite correctly.
-*   **Support for remote vector stores** (e.g., Pinecone/Weaviate) for larger-scale applications.
+*   **Ingestion UI** Allow to adding documents to the knowledge base directly from the UI.